The Lean Startup

 An entrepreneur is an organization designed to create new products and services under conditions of extreme uncertainty.

 Validated learning: learning by failing, but not using it as a fallback or justification for failing.

 Value vs waste: The effort that is not absolutely necessary for learning what customers want can be eliminated.
 Validated learning is backed up by empirical data from real customers.

-Experiment: in Zappos case, the founder built a product and asked if his customers wanted it.
+Experiment: in the Zappos case, the founder built a product and attempted to sell it to his customers wanted it.
 He did not do a market study or customer survey asking what they “thought” they wanted.
 Big difference.
 Treat your business/product as an experiment.
-Identify elements of the plan that are assumptions versus fact and test them out.
+Identify elements of the plan that are assumptions versus facts and test them out.

 Value hypothesis: gauge how your vision can add value to its customers – will people come back and for how long? ie. Facebook.

 Growth hypothesis: how does the idea grow – is it viral?